2025 Kerala local elections: Schedule

-District administrations have released preliminary notifications regarding reservation draws, ward delimitations, and procurement for polling materials.
+District administrations released preliminary notifications regarding reservation draws, ward delimitations, and procurement for polling materials.

 Voter rolls

 The SEC has undertaken summary revision of electoral rolls with house-to-house enumeration and verification of entries.
 Political parties have raised concerns regarding alleged duplication of entries and have submitted complaints to district collectors and the SEC.

 In July 2025, voter list was published listing 2,66,78,256 registered voters—of whom 1,40,45,837 were women, 1,26,32,186 men and 233 transgender voters.
 After summary revision and disposal of claims and objections, the final voters’ list was published in September 2025, showing a total of 2,83,12,472 voters—an increase of 16.34 lakh over the draft list.
 The SEC allowed new voter applications and corrections until 12 August 2025, following which the rolls were frozen for the conduct of elections.
 The complete electoral roll can be accessed on the SEC’s official voter-search portal.